DrTimothyAldenDavis/SuiteSparse/README.md

                 make            compiles SuiteSparse libraries.
                                 Subsequent "make install" will install
-                                in just /usr/local/lib.
+                                in just CMAKE_INSTALL_PATH (defaults to
-                                Normally requires "sudu make install"
+                                /usr/local/lib on Linux or Mac).

-                make both       compiles SuiteSparse, and then "make install" will instal in both ./lib and /usr/local/lib (the latter controlled by CMAKE_INSTALL_PATH).
+                make both       compiles SuiteSparse, and then "make install" will instal in both ./lib and
-                                Normally requires "sudu make install"
+                                CMAKE_INSTALL_PATH).

                 make local      compiles SuiteSparse.
                                 Subsequent "make install will install only
                                 in ./lib, ./include only.
-No sudo required.
-                                Does not install in /usr/local/lib.
+                                Does not install in CMAKE_INSTALL_PATH.

                 make global     compiles SuiteSparse libraries.
                                 Subsequent "make install" will install in
                                 just /usr/local/lib (or whatever your
                                 CMAKE_INSTALL_PREFIX is).
-                                Normally requires "sudu make install"
                                 Does not install in ./lib and ./include.

                 make install    installs in the current directory